Hong Kong: Protesters holed up in university campuses | DW | 15.11.2019

 Read more: 'Too late' for Hong Kong government to gain citizens' trust

-In London, Hong Kong Justice Secretary Teresa Cheng was attacked by pro-democracy protesters and sustained significant injuries.
+In London, Hong Kong Justice Secretary Teresa Cheng was attacked by pro-democracy protesters and sustained significant injuries late on Thursday night.
 Hong Kong Chief Executive Carrie Lam condemned the incident as a "barbaric attack."

 The unpopular politician suffered "serious bodily harm."
 China has urged UK authorities to deal with the "violent and lawless perpetrators" of the attack.